talwrii/ffmpeg-cookbook/README.md

 The [FFmpeg wiki](https://trac.ffmpeg.org/) contains some examples particularly the [filtering section](https://trac.ffmpeg.org/#Filtering).
 You can also [ask questions on reddit](https://www.reddit.com/r/ffmpeg).

 What distinguishes this cookbook is that is is available for free, focuses on good internal and external linking linking, tries to use an innovative approach to ordering of material.
-Focuses on exapmles that can be immediately run without material.
+Focuses on examples that can be immediately run without material.

 <a name="introduction"> </a>
 # Introduction: The core of FFmpeg